 If you want to play Alba: A Wildlife Adventure, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Alba: A Wildlife Adventure has 4 accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We've documented 4 accessibility features for Navigation in Alba: A Wildlife Adventure which deal with how the game provides guidance and assistance to navigate its worlds and spaces.

 Clear Mission Objectives: The game provides clear, structured missions with directional guidance and advice on which can be attempted next.
 This also states which missions can't be attempted because you do not have the appropriate items yet.

 Audible Directional Cues: Additional audio cues that indicate where to go next and how close you are to arriving.
 This is offered as a sonar-style ping with positional/stereo audio and volume to guide you in the right direction.
 This is useful for blind players.